Who We Are. Who Are We?

 Neither of us has ever owned a cell-phone/flip phone or any kind of mobile chatting distraction.
 We are two of the least tech-savvy folk out there; let’s just say we have a lot of respect for Luddites!

 Our pre-trip lives consisted of the usual “lather, rinse, repeat” lifestyle.
 Neither of us were corporate professionals, nor was there any career ladder for us to climb.
-We funded our trip through various jobs including refueling commercial aircraft, roasting coffee in a factory, producing lip and body balms in a small cottage industry and CADD work to name but a few.
+We funded our travels through various jobs including refueling commercial aircraft, roasting coffee in a factory, producing lip and body balms in a small cottage industry and CADD work to name but a few.

 We have traveled abroad in the past; hitchhiking in Greece, gorging on great food in Jamaica, staying in a 17th century farmhouse in Italy, and hitchhiking (again!) in The Dominican Republic.
 The experience we gained from those trips made us realize (realise) that great experiences can be found anywhere.
 Our goal then became to keep looking.
+Our first long-term trip was ambitious; we walked out our front door and started hitchhiking from our neighborhood with no destination in mind.
+Where did we end up?

 Our Route: 2013-2014